ajhenley/gitbook/special_characters.md

 ####Write a Java program to print the escape sequences table below to the console.
 ```
-\t	Insert a tab in the text at this point.
+\t	Insert a tab in the text.
-\b	Insert a backspace in the text at this point.
-\n	Insert a newline in the text at this point.
+\n	Insert a newline in the text.
-\r	Insert a carriage return in the text at this point.
+\r	Insert a carriage return.
-\f	Insert a formfeed in the text at this point.
-\'	Insert a single quote character in the text at this point.
+\'	Insert a single quote character.
-\"	Insert a double quote character in the text at this point.
+\"	Insert a double quote character.
-\\	Insert a backslash character in the text at this point.
+\\	Insert a backslash character.
 ```